Creating a static configuration file

 Tip

 For integration with GitLab, we recommend using the GitLab Runner application installed in the cluster.
-For more information, see Continuous deployment of containerized applications using GitLab.
+Learn more in Continuous deployment of containerized applications using GitLab.

 You can also use a static configuration file to configure access to multiple Managed Service for Kubernetes clusters.
 You can quickly switch between Managed Service for Kubernetes clusters described in configuration files using the kubectl config use-context command.
-For more information about how to configure access to multiple Managed Service for Kubernetes clusters, see the Kubernetes
+Learn more about configuring access to multiple Managed Service for Kubernetes clusters in this Kubernetes guide

 To create a configuration file: